Introduction to Free Fall Motion

 The symbols in the given equations have a specific meaning:

-the symbol Δy stands for the displacement
+the symbol Δy stands for the displacement;

-the symbol stands for the time
+the symbol t stands for the time;

 the symbol g stands for the gravity= 9.8 m/s/s of the object;